theopn/dotfiles/README.md

 > To-do list

-//TODO

-Currently only using it for the Org mode.
-Planning on expanding its usage.
+Org mode is wonderful, and I use it every day.
+I do not understand why I would use Emacs for development over Neovim though (sorry Emacs user).

 #### Firefox

 > Main browser

-Just a vimium configuration.
+Just the Vimium configuration.

 #### Fonts